mrstmcpp/HeavyDriver-App/README.md

-**# HeavyDriver-App
-This project is a scalable ride hailing service built with a microservices architecture.
-Each microservice has its own repository.
-This repository serves as a central documentation hub.
-# HeavyDriver Ride Hailing System (Microservices Architecture)
+# HeavyDriver - Ride Hailing System (Microservices Architecture)

 This project is a scalable **ride hailing backend** built with a **microservices architecture**.
 Each microservice has its own repository.
 This repository serves as a central documentation hub.

+If you want to have a deep dive in engineering behind this project.
+You should check it on : https://heavydriver.app/engineering

 ---

 ## 🚀 Tech Stack
 - **Backend:** Spring Boot (Java)
-- **Frontend:** React, SockJS, Google Maps API
+- **Frontend:** Vite (React), SockJS, Google Maps API
 - **Database:** MySQL, Redis
-- **Messaging:** Apache Kafka, RetroFit
+- **Async Communication:** Apache Kafka
 - **Service Discovery:** Netflix Eureka
 - **Authentication:** JWT (HttpOnly)
 - **Others:** WebSockets (STOMP), Redis GeoHash, Flyway migrations